 - Improperly Placed Firearms: In one scene, Chigurh uses a Glock 19 pistol.
 Glock pistols were not produced until 1983.
 The movie takes place in 1980

-- In the film, the date is only revealed from the fact that a 1958 coin "has traveled 22 years to get here".
+- Info Drop: In the film, the date is revealed from the fact that a 1958 coin "has traveled 22 years to get here".
+Agnes' tombstone also bears the year.

 - Ironic Echo: